All Episodes

 Well, we're getting squeezed with the cost.

-You know, the costs are astronomical, and we we're passing them on as long as we can, but uh we're uh vertically integrated enough to where we can go to the to the uh company that sells them to the to the public and ask them, you know, what what how much what price increase can the public stand before they can't buy this product?
+But we're vertically integrated enough to where we can go to the company that sells them to the public and ask them, you know, how much, what price increase can the public stand before they can't buy this product?

 I mean, we can't provide you with this product at any cheaper cost.

-This is the this is the bottom line cost.
+This is the bottom line cost.

-You reach a certain point where the price gets high, people start to look very very seriously at living without whatever you're providing.
+You reach a certain point where the price gets high, people start to look very, very seriously at living without whatever you're providing.

 Doug, thank you.